Commands & Skills

 Space administrators can create commands available to all workspace members:

-- Click + New to create a new command
+- Click + and select New Command

 - Fill in the command details: